 A key difference between the curriculum options available in the country is the mode or approach towards learning.

 The traditional boards like CBSE and ICSE are rooted in rote learning.
 It’s mostly memory-based with the syllabus also strictly being followed from NCERT.
-ICSE also has been increasingly stressing on practical application, but it’s still a few steps behind the international boards.
+ICSE also has been increasingly stressing practical application, but it’s still a few steps behind the international boards.

 IB and Cambridge, on the other hand, promote holistic and all-round development.
 For instance, IB students are required to do 15 hours of community social service along with research.
 The Cambridge curriculum has a subject named Global Perspectives & Research, in which a student’s performance is assessed on a team project, presentation, and written project.